hCaptcha/hcaptcha-wordpress-plugin/README.md

 Note that PRs should meet [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 This is automatically enforced by CI.

-hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled, without giving your user data to an ad company.
+hCaptcha is a drop-in replacement for reCAPTCHA that puts user privacy first.

+Need to keep out bots? hCaptcha protects privacy while offering better protection against spam and abuse.

 ## Installation